shelleywong/CSCI211-Course-Materials/Programs/program06.md

   * Circle
 * A Grid class (each Shape class will draw itself onto a Grid object)<br>

-> Note: `Makefile` and `main()` files have been provided for you in 211-starter-pack/211/p6, so you don't have to worry about the compilation step or parsing the program input.
+> Note: A `Makefile` and `main.cpp` file have been provided for you in the CSCI211 starter-repo `211/p6/` directory, so you don't have to worry about the compilation step or parsing the program input.

 The `main` program will read shape descriptions (for square, point, triangle, and circle), create corresponding shape objects, and then draw each shape onto a `Grid` object.
 For example, the following input:
 ```